 - Hellraiser III: Hell on Earth: When Pinhead says he is not so different from Monroe for using a girl only for pleasure, the latter rejects it and says that what Pinhead did (eating her alive) was plain evil compared to him (using her for sex).

 - The Kurgan from Highlander is a violent maniac who takes a sadistic glee in killing the other Immortals and violated Connor's wife.
-However, he still upholds the ancient tradition of not fighting on holy ground.
+However, he still upholds the ancient tradition of not fighting on holy ground (this may be more Pragmatic Villainy though).
 It's not until the third film where a villain ignores that tradition.

 - Home Alone:

 Harry: What are you laughing at?
 (Beat) You did it again, didn't you?Marv: Harry, it's our calling card!Harry: You're sick, you know that?
 Really sick.
 That's a sick thing to do!

 - Harry is willing to rob houses on Christmas and even kill Kevin, but he thinks it's sick-minded to flood the houses after they've robbed them.

 - Both of them are unwilling to kill children until Kevin begins thwarting them.